All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 When you are losing weight, there are many waste products to eliminate, mostly in the urine.
 Some of these substances tend to form crystals, which can cause kidney stones.
 A high water intake protects you and helps your body to rid itself of waste products efficiently, promoting better weight loss.
 Water also fills your stomach and helps to prolong and intensify your sense of satisfaction with food.
 If you feel a desire to eat between meals, it may be because you did not drink enough water in the hour before.

 Eating sugars or other foods containing many small particles when you have an empty stomach can cause dumping syndrome in patients who have had a gastric bypass where the stomach pylorus is removed.
 Your body handles these small particles by diluting them with water, which reduces blood volume and causes a shock-like state.
 Sugar may also induce insulin shock due to the altered physiology of your intestinal tract.
 The result is a very unpleasant feeling: you break out in a cold, clammy sweat, turn pale, feel "butterflies" in your stomach, and have a pounding pulse.
 Cramps and diarrhea may follow.
 This state can last for 30-60 minutes and can be quite uncomfortable - you may have to lie down until it goes away.
 This syndrome can be avoided by not eating the foods that cause it, especially on an empty stomach.
-A small amount of sweets, such as fruit, can sometimes be well tolerated at the end of a meal.
+A small number of sweets, such as fruit, can sometimes be well tolerated at the end of a meal.

 Most patients experience a drop in appetite for the first four to six weeks.
 Over the next several months the appetite returns, but it tends not to be an intense hunger.
 Most spikes in hunger are caused by eating starch-heavy meals.